 Confused yet?
 Good.

 “I always, always loved how no one knew what to make of us,” says Tice.

 “That means we’re doing our job!” adds Reiss.

 Or as Constantino puts it, “Creating original work is the most difficult part of writing anything.
 Often during the process, you think, ‘Oh man, that sounds like The Stones,’ or ‘that lyric is way too literal or cliche’.
 I’ve found the less you pay attention to that critical voice and concentrate on what you’re hearing in your head, you end up subconsciously reinterpreting everything you’ve ever heard or seen.”

 It helps to have a strong supporting cast, of course, including bassists Jack Allen and Owen Kelley, who held the low end down on this LP.
-The boys were also backed by two incredible singers throughout the album’s two recording sessions: the New Pornographers’ Kathryn Calder and Whitehorn Singers’ Hannah Moriah.
+The boys were also backed by two incredible singers throughout the album’s two recording sessions: Kathryn Calder (The New Pornographers) and Hannah Moriah.
 Colin Stewart also reprised the producer/engineering role he played on Sleepy Sun’s breakthrough records, Embrace and Fever.

 “Colin is our main man,” says Reiss.
 “He ate more than 20 burritos while we were recording Private Tales, and believed in us throughout this two-year process.
 I cannot thank him enough.”